 Our Senior Phase offers opportunities for our young people to achieve SQA accreditation both within school and in partnership with outside partners.
-This session our young people will achieve accreditation through linking with Kelvin College.

 In collaboration with the Scottish Qualifications Agency (SQA), we assess National 1, National 2 and Personal Achievement Award qualifications.
 Individual courses at National 1, National 2 and Personal Achievement Award levels are not be graded but are marked overall.